v4rgas/code-base-agent/optimization_tests/readme.md

 ## Observations
 Biggest time consumer is the `language_query` method of the `tree_sitter.binding` module.
 This method is called 77584 times and takes 129.504 seconds to execute.

+Second biggest consumer is `get_nodes_from_documents` at 30s, which is also called in the `parse` method of the `BaseParser` class.

 It is used in the `_decompose_function_call` method of the `BaseParser` class.

+Since the biggest time consumers correspond to calls to the 'llama_index' module, and these methods need to be called at least once for every file, the only way to optimize this is to parallelize the parsing the calls to the `llama_index` module.

 # First Optimization Attempt
 Parallize the parsing of the nodes in the `parse` method of the `BaseParser` class.